Missy McGee: Career

 McGee decided to run in a special election to fulfill the last two years of the outgoing Representative Toby Barker who was elected Mayor of Hattiesburg.
 In the special election, she ran against three others: Cory Ferraez, Casey Mercier, and Kathryn Rehner, all listed without party labels.
 McGee and Rehner advanced to a runoff after receiving the most votes of the four candidates, with McGee receiving about 45% of the vote and Rehner 24%.
 McGee won the run-off with 2,110 votes to 1,000 votes, a 67.8%–32.2% margin.
 She was sworn in on October 13, 2017.
 Then-Republican Governor Phil Bryant issued a congratulatory statement to McGee in response to the win.

 The election win was notable for two reasons.
-First, McGee is the second women to hold the District 102 seat, with the last being Evelyn Gandy, former Lieutenant Governor of Mississippi.
+First, McGee is the second woman to hold the District 102 seat, with the last being Evelyn Gandy, former Lieutenant Governor of Mississippi.
 Secondly, it allowed Republicans to maintain a supermajority in the Mississippi House.
 Although McGee was listed as independent on the ticket, McGee was supported by Republicans while her main contender, Rehner, was supported by Democrats.
 Once elected, McGee listed herself as Republican and emphasized her moderate viewpoints, stating "This is not about party to me."

 McGee ran unopposed in the 2019 Republican primary election, and, in the general election, she faced off against Brandon Rue.
 McGee won with 65.04% of the vote.

-For the 2021 House session, McGee serves as the Vice-Chair for the Public Health and Human Services committee and on the following other committees: Apportionment and Elections, Medicaid, Transportation, and Universities and Colleges.
+For the 2024 House session, McGee serves as the Chair for the House Medicaid committee.
+She also serves on the following committees: Public Health and Human Services, Transportation, Appropriations, Rules and Universities and Colleges.